Computer always boots into Windows Safe Mode

 Computer is always booting into Safe Mode

-If you do receive the above Safe Mode message each time the computer boots you are encountering an issue with the computer that is preventing Windows from loading normally, most likely the computer is rebooting each time the computer starts because of an error.
+If you do receive the above Safe Mode message each time the computer boots, you are encountering an issue that is preventing Windows from loading normally.

 Make sure the computer is not rebooting because of an error by disabling automatic restart on system failure.
-Enter the Windows Advanced Options Menu through the boot menu that appears when the computer is first starting and choose Disable automatic restart on system failure.
+To do this, enter the Windows Advanced Options Menu through the boot menu and choose Disable automatic restart on system failure.

-After this has been disabled, try booting the computer into Normal mode and see if the computer encounters an error when it starts up.
-Most likely it will be a Blue Screen error message.
+After this feature is disabled, try booting the computer into Normal mode and see if it encounters an error when it starts up.
+It will most likely be a blue screen error message.